wajeeh853/NYC-Uber-Forecast/README.md

 ## Project Overview:

-For my final project at Flatiron, I wanted to work on something that spanned across the following interests of mine:
+ I wanted to work on something that spanned across the following interests of mine:

 -Urban transportation
 -Geographic visualizations